Annu2727/Image_classify_project/README.md

 # Image_classify_project
-🍎 Fruit Classification using Deep Learning
+🍎 Fruit Classification using Deep Learning:
 This project implements a fruit classification model.
 The model is trained on a dataset of different fruit images, incorporating data preprocessing and augmentation techniques to improve accuracy and generalization.

-🔧 Data Preprocessing & Augmentation
+🔧 Data Preprocessing & Augmentation:

-Resizing images to a fixed dimension
+1.Resizing images to a fixed dimension

-Normalization to scale pixel values
+2.Normalization to scale pixel values

-Cropping to focus on the main object
+3.Cropping to focus on the main object

-Rotation, flipping, and zooming for better generalization 📊 Model Evaluation
+4.Rotation, flipping, and zooming for better generalization

+📊 Model Evaluation:

 The model performance is assessed using:

 Accuracy